AnkithAbhayan/text-editor-for-encrypted-files/README.md

 ## TODO:
 - make setup.py for adding files to path.
-- make open recent file feature work lol.
+- make "open recent" button in the menubar work lol.